Second-Desk/local-client/README.md

 ### Instructions:
 1) Open the index.html file
-2) Put remote id in input field (current is "SD-Remote-Desktop-440")
+2) Put the remote id in the input field (current is "SD-Remote-Desktop-440")
-3) Click start call button
+3) Click the start call button